GARNISHEE ORDER

 Joint account, order same joint names | Applicable | Applicable |

-Order in name of partner, trustee, executor, liquidator, director of a company, etc | Not applicable for accounts in name of firm, trust, company i.e. accounts in fiduciary capacity etc. | Not applicable for accounts in name of firm, trust, company i.e. accounts in fiduciary capacity etc. |
+Order in name of partner, trustee, executor, liquidator, director of a company, etc | Not applicable for accounts in name of a firm, trust, or company i.e. accounts in fiduciary capacity etc. | Not applicable for accounts in the name of a firm, trust, or company i.e. accounts in fiduciary capacity etc. |

 Order in name of partnership/ company. | Individual Account of partner/ director is attachable. | Individual Account of partner/ director is attachable. |